tvaneerd/isocpp/on_naming.md

 ### By use or by functionality?

+"functionality", here, also means "by structure".  `std::pair` is a pair by structure, and offers the common functionality that can be offered by that structure.

 `void_t` is named by functionality, but doesn't hint at typical use.
 Sometimes use is better; sometimes functionality is better.
 This relates to top-down vs bottom-up.

 (In "normal" (non-STL) code this is often decided by future plans - I work with projectors. `projector.getRelativeBightness(x,y)` doesn't really return correctly calculated brightness.